 Internships abroad combined with career coaching can really help you develop and direct your talents.
 In fact, interning abroad paves the way for self-enrichment.
 If you do decide to intern abroad, documenting your experiences in a creative and artistic fashion may help you make the most out of that opportunity and environment.
 Statistics published by the University of California also show that going abroad improves career focus: “97% of abroad students found employment within 12 months of graduation, when only 49% of college graduates found employment in the same period.”

 How much money you make doing something, the potential of promotions and general job mobility, and how much you like a career should all factor into how you choose a career, along with how much money you’re going to need for things like your wedding.
 The best way to compare all of these features to different jobs is to assign a mock dollar value to them.
 First, consult the list of things that you’re good at and that you enjoy doing that you’ve made earlier on.

 Next, take a look at the Bureau of Labor Statistics website to get a sense of what jobs are available and each of their average salaries.
+If you want to make a career in business analytics, research if there are any job openings in your area or other nearby cities.
+It’s also important to research if your expected salary matches the actual salaries of the people working in your preferred industry.
 Making a note of your ballpark financial goals over the next few decades and comparing the average salaries of entry and mid-level positions to those goals will help you plan.